Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 ### Folder structure

-Let's see what you would get when you have scaffolded a new project ...
+That's what the folder structure should look like after scaffolding a new project ...

 ``` bash
  ├── app